Turkey is a huge country with so much to see, and these hidden gems of Turkey have to be on your list! They are too

 17. Duden Waterfalls, Antalya

-Millions of visitors head to the Antalya region every year, but few know about the beauty of the waterfalls that are just a stone’s throw from Antalya International Airport!
+Every year, millions of visitors head to the Antalya region, but few know about the beauty of the waterfalls that are just a stone’s throw from Antalya International Airport!
 In fact, these coastal waterfalls are arguably among the most beautiful places in Turkey to visit.

 The waterfalls are formed from the cascades of water spilling down Mount Taurus before heading down to the sea.
 As the light fades and the sun sets, the water begins to glisten and forms beautiful waterfalls that you must catch on film.

 Duden Waterfalls are situated in a protected park, so there’s plenty of greenery to chill out in, and it’s never too crowded, apart from during important national days in Turkey when locals head out with their family members to spend some time together in the sun.

 You can reach the waterfalls on your own steam by hiring a car; they’re only around 15 minutes away from the airport, or you can book a tour which is probably the easiest way.
 Tours take you to the foot of the waterfalls, or you can go on a boat trip and see them from cascading into the sea for yourself.